Welcome New Hires!

 - Clarify your manager's communication preferences, such as: How should I follow up with you or keep you informed of my progress?
 When I need to ask for direction, do you prefer an email or speaking in person?

 - What are the departmental procedures and practices I need to know?

-- Examples: requesting time off, ordering supplies, department email list or directory, birthday celebrations, staff and departmental meetings, using the departmental purchased (credit) card, newsletters/how information is disseminated, how to update or submit an update to the department's web site, etc.
+- Examples: birthday celebrations, staff meetings, using the departmental purchase (credit) card, how information is disseminated, how to update or submit an update to the department's web site, etc.

 - If you have not yet seen an organization chart, ask: May I see or get a copy of the organization chart for our department?
 If there isn't a formal chart, who are the people and groups I'll be primarily working with?
 What is the protocol for meeting them (e.g., should I call or propose a meeting)?

 - What are the primary goals and priorities for our department for this year?